stolostron/deploy/README.md

     source: registry.access.redhat.com/openshfit4/ose-oauth-proxy
 ```

 2. Ensure that the main pull secret for your OpenShift cluster has pull access to `quay.io/acm-d` in an entry for `quay.io:443`.
-Your main pull secret should look something like this (**Caution**: if you apply this on a pre-existing cluster, it will cause a rolling restart of all nodes):
+Your main pull secret should look something like this (**Caution**: if you apply this on a pre-existing cluster, it will cause a rolling restart of all nodes).
+You have to edit the pull secret via the `oc` cli, OpenShift console (recommended) or [bootstrap repo](https://github.com/open-cluster-management/bootstrap#how-to-use) at cluster create time:
     <pre>
     {
       "auths": {